dapr/docs/howto/run-with-docker/README.md

 ### Run Dapr in a Docker container on a Docker network
-If you have multiple instances of Dapr running in Docker containers and want them to be able to communicate with each other i.e. for service invocation, then you'll need to create a sahred Docker network and make sure those Dapr containers are attached to it.
+If you have multiple instances of Dapr running in Docker containers and want them to be able to communicate with each other i.e. for service invocation, then you'll need to create a shared Docker network and make sure those Dapr containers are attached to it.

 You can create a simple Docker network using